Complaints

 Stage 1

-- details of how to escalate the matter to Stage 2 if you are not satisfied with the answer or in some cases refer you to the relevant Ombudsman Service.
+• details of how to escalate the matter to Stage 2 if you are not satisfied with the response, or refer you to the relevant Ombudsman Service

 The outcome and lessons learned will be logged to ensure continuous improvement of our services.